jelmer/testrepository/README.md

 my-test-runner | testr load
 ```

+Options:
+- `--partial`: Partial run mode (update failing tests additively)
+- `--force-init`: Create repository if it doesn't exist

 ### `testr last`

 Show results from the most recent test run, including timestamp, counts, and list of failing tests.

+Options:
+- `--subunit`: Output results as a subunit stream

 ### `testr failing`

 Show only the failing tests from the last run.
 Exits with code 0 if no failures, 1 if there are failures.

+Options:
+- `--list`: List test IDs only, one per line (for scripting)
+- `--subunit`: Output results as a subunit stream

 ### `testr stats`